sureshkumar1210/sureshkumar1210/README.md

 - 👋 Hi, I’m @sureshkumar1210
 - 👀 I’m interested in software devaloper
-- 🌱 I’m currently learning full stock
+- 🌱 I’m currently learning full stack

 <!---
 sureshkumar1210/sureshkumar1210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.